 #data-science covers scientific Python, statistics, and machine learning, while

-#computer-science covers everything from data structures and algorithms to maths.
+#algos-and-data-structs covers everything from data structures and algorithms to maths.

 To help you navigate this, we've added a list of suggested topics in the topic of every channel.
 If you're not sure where to post, feel free to ask us which channel is relevant for a topic in